thruthesky/flutterflow_widgets/README.md

 # CustomCalendar

 You can display the number of events on the dates of the calendar.
+See the [Example FlutterFlow Project](https://app.flutterflow.io/project/flutter-flow-widgets-calendar-plzgls).

 - The documet must have `date` field.